 Soil Moisture & Watering Before Harvest

 Drying soil conditions is a natural signal to garlic that it's growth and bulb filling period is coming to a close and that it needs to start preparing for the next phase in its life cycle as a storage bulb.
-This means that you should stop watering the garlic crop two to three weeks before harvesting the bulbs.
-In regions where you get more rain and the garlic continues to get moisture right up until harvest, maturity may just take a little longer and the garlic may need more drying post-harvest while curing.
-Too much moisture at the time of harvest can increase the chances of root or bulb rot and can expose the cloves if the bulb wrappers have broken down.
+This signal means that you should stop watering the garlic crop two to three weeks before harvesting the bulbs.
+In regions of high rainfall where garlic often continues to get moisture right up until harvest, maturity may take a little longer, and the garlic may need more drying post-harvest while curing.
+Too much moisture at the time of harvest can also increase the chances of root or bulb rot and can expose the cloves if the bulb wrappers have broken down.
 This is worse on heavy or saturated soils and not as much of a problem in sandy soils.

-On our farm, the weather tends to be on the dry side once harvest comes along, although we do get the odd heavy downpour that can make things very wet.
-This means that we try to cut back on watering at least 3 weeks before harvest begins in case we do get some rain before the garlic has been dug up.
+On our farm, the weather tends to be on the dry side once harvest comes along, although we do get the odd heavy downpour that can make things very wet. essential means that we try to cut back on watering at least three weeks before harvest begins, in case we end up receiving rain before the garlic has been dug up.

 Harvesting garlic at the right time is a bit of an art and will depend on a few things.
 Garlic continues to grow as long as there are still green leaves on the plant.
-That means you want to leave the garlic growing for as long as possible to maximize the size of the bulbs, however, you don't want to leave them in the ground too long and risk deterioration of the bulb and its wrappers.
+That means you want to leave the garlic growing for as long as possible to maximize the size of the bulbs.
+However, you don't want to leave them in the ground for too long and risk deterioration of the bulb and its wrappers.

-For most hardneck garlic varieties, it is recommended that the plants are dug up when half the leaves are still green (upper portion) and half are brown (lower portion) or when there are still about 5 or 6 green leaves on the plant.
+For most hardneck garlic varieties, it is recommended that the plants are dug up when half the leaves are still green (upper portion), and half are brown (lower portion) or when there are still about 4 to 6 green leaves on the plant.
 The number of garlic leaves corresponds to the number of bulb wrapper layers, so as the leaves turn brown and die, the corresponding bulb wrappers begin to deteriorate.
-For example, if you have 6 green leaves when a plant is harvested you should have 6 layers of bulb wrappers protecting the cloves and allowing for cleaning and handling of the garlic.
-If you have no green leaves, chances are that your cloves will be exposed and unprotected.
+For example, if you have six green leaves when a plant is harvested, you should have six layers of bulb wrappers protecting the cloves and allowing for cleaning/handling of the garlic.
+If you have no green leaves, the chances are that your cloves will be exposed, unprotected and have begun to deteriorate.

-On our farm, we tend to harvest our garlic on the earlier side, with at least half the leaves still green.
+On our farm, we tend to harvest all our garlic on the earlier side, with at least 1/2 the leaves still green for hardnecks and at least 2/3 still green for softnecks.
 Due to our heavier soils, we need the wrappers to be strong and healthy in order to handle the extra cleaning, as well as any excess moisture issues that might arise around harvest time.

 Digging & Harvesting

 On our farm, we generally run an undercutter bar under the garlic to loosen them first.
 If the conditions are dry, we sometimes leave the garlic in the ground after undercutting for a day or so in order to kick start the drying process.
-Leaving them in the ground longer however can sometimes make cleaning them a little bit harder so it also depends on how nice looking we need the bulbs to look (e.g., Farmers' Market versus Seed).
+Leaving them in the ground longer however can sometimes make cleaning them a little bit harder if it rains, so it depends on weather conditions.

 We also often leave the garlic laying out in the field for 2 or 3 days if the weather permits.
 This helps to dry off most of the soil and begins the curing process.
-We prefer to do as much of the cleaning before the curing process as possible, however, some farmers/gardeners choose to do all the cleaning after the curing is complete and just before selling or going into storage.
+We prefer to do as much of the cleaning in the field when conditions are favourable.

 Next → Curing and Storage